MarMigMon/doof/README.md

 * [ ] There will be a search function to narrow the list of recipes
   * [ ] Options for prep time, price, ingredients, difficulty
+* [ ] Additional activity for nutritional information

 The following **additional** features are implemented: